Mosazghi/os/ch12/README.md

 - The OS enforces security policies (access control, etc.)

-  - Security policy: A set of rules that govern the behavior of a system
-  - The OS enforces these rules

 - The OS should **_limit/prevent_** damage from vulnerable software

 OS's are hard to secure because: Big, Complex, and Evolving